lashewi/gatsby-starter-lumen/content/posts/2022-03-23-storing-currency-values-and-float-precision.md

 1. 10.25 is 164 x 2<sup>(-4)</sup> which is 10.25
 2. 0.15 is 168884986026394 x 2<sup>(-50)</sup> which is close to 0.15

-Computers use binary numbers because they're faster at dealing with those and because for most calculations, a tiny error in most cases can be ignored.
-One other important thing to be mentioned is it's not due to binary.
-Base 10 suffers the same for an instant can we accurately represent a number like (1/3)?
-You have to round to something like 0.33, and still, you don't expect 0.33 + 0.33 + 0.33 to add up to 1, right?
+Computers use binary numbers because they are faster at dealing with them and because a small error can usually be ignored in most calculations.
+Another important point to note is that it is not due to binary.
+For example, can we accurately represent a number like (1/3) in Base 10?
+You have to round to something like 0.33, and you don't expect 0.33 + 0.33 + 0.33 to equal 1.

-Okay, now to the explanation, I'm just going to copy-paste the answer, which explains the whole thing flawlessly.
+Okay, now for the explanation.
+I'm just going to copy-paste the answer, which perfectly explains everything.

 Extracted from [Wikipedia](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Representable_numbers.2C_conversion_and_rounding):